-As the latest dispute between Birmingham's bin workers and the city council rumbles on, residents are set to see changes in how their rubbish is collected.
+As the latest dispute between Birmingham's bin workers and the city council rumbles on, residents will changes in how their rubbish is collected.

-The council is bringing in a contingency plan in a bid to keep the streets clean while industrial action continues.
+The council has brought in a contingency plan in a bid to keep the streets clean while industrial action continues and a series of strikes take place.

-From 18 February, Birmingham City Council is starting fortnightly collections, to last until its dispute with unions Unison and Unite is resolved.
+Birmingham City Council switched to fortnightly collections from Monday 18 February, to last until its dispute with unions Unison and Unite is resolved.

 Usually, city residents get a weekly general waste collection and a recycling service every two weeks.